gtxll8/Project2-Tournament-Results/README.md

 Steps (assuming you have Windows, it can be easily installed in a Linux based OS too ):
  1. Install vagrant in order to test it easily, if you don't have vagrant installed already check out the following link from UDACITY for instructions: https://www.udacity.com/wiki/ud197/install-vagrant
- 2. Clone my (this) repositary ( https://github.com/gtxll8/Project2-Tournament-Results/ ) , it contains the neccessary files including vagrant setup file and the pg_config.sh modified to create the tournament DB and the create tables, viewsand functions neccessary for the project.
+ 2. Clone my (this) repository ( https://github.com/gtxll8/Project2-Tournament-Results/ ) , it contains the necessary files including vagrant setup file and the pg_config.sh modified to create the tournament DB and also to create tables, views and functions necessary  for the project.
- 3. Go to the cloned repositary, this will look in windows like this :
+ 3. Go to the cloned repositary, this will look ( in windows ) like this :
  "C:\<your home directoy>\GitHub\Project2-Tournament-Results\vagrant>" it will contain teh following files and directory:
  ```
 11/03/2015  08:59    <DIR>          .